BoyuanJiang/Age-Gender-Estimate-TF/README.md

 - [x] First version of project
 - [x] Code review and add some commits
 - [x] Add a readme doc
-- [ ] Try to use other lighter CNN
 - [x] Add a demo using pictures from web cam